-Assistant Director, James Weldon Johnson Institute
+Associate Director, James Weldon Johnson Institute

-BiographyKali-Ahset Amen is a political sociologist and curator of the Africana experience in the Americas.
-She received her B.A. in African Studies from Columbia University in New York, and her Ph.D. in Sociology from Emory University in Atlanta.
-Prior to pursuing her doctorate, Amen lived in South Africa, Zimbabwe, Madagascar, and Washington, D.C., where she implemented community-based programs and advocacy research on global health and migration, education policy, and environmental sustainability.
+Kali-Ahset Amen is a political sociologist and curator of Africana experience in the Americas.
+She received the B.A. in African Studies from Columbia University in New York, and the Ph.D. in Sociology from Emory University in Atlanta, upon completing the dissertation project: "Black Panama and Globalization in the Neoliberal Era".
+Prior to moving to Atlanta, Amen lived in South Africa, Zimbabwe, Madagascar, and Washington, D.C., where she implemented community-based programs and advocacy research on global health and migration, education policy, and environmental sustainability.

-In addition to her work in academic and museum spaces, Amen is also an award-winning radio producer, earning honorable mention in 2013 from the Atlanta Press Club for excellence in radio reporting, a “2013 Pioneer Journalist” award from the Atlanta Association of Black Journalists, and two national Gracie Awards (2011, 2012) from the Alliance for Women in Media.
+In addition to her work in academic and museum spaces, Amen is also an award-winning radio producer, earning finalist recognition in 2013 from the Atlanta Press Club for excellence in radio reporting, a “2013 Pioneer Journalist” award from the Atlanta Association of Black Journalists, and two national Gracie Awards (2011, 2012) from the Alliance for Women in Media.
 From 2008-2015, Amen was an on-air host and executive producer of public affairs programming on Atlanta’s Pacifica Network affiliate WRFG 89.3 FM.